nthomson/second-window/README.md

 - Add messages for empty UI elements (An empty ticket, or when there are no orders in the queue)
 - Add a search function to the POS UI to search for menu items
 - Add categories to menu items, to enable filtering based on category
+- Make a few things a little more consistent.
+Near the end of the project I was discovering better ways to do things.
+If I had more time I would re-factor a few places.